 - Your bike (check it before the event)

-- Donations you’ve collected offline
+- Any donations you’ve collected offline.

 - Cash or credit card for refreshments after the ride